JahanzebKhan796/FastAPI-Chat-room/Readme.md

 # 💬 FastAPI WebSocket Chat Room

-A real-time chat room built using FastAPI, WebSockets, Bootstrap, and vanilla JavaScript.
+A real-time chat room built using FastAPI, WebSockets, Bootstrap, and JavaScript.
 Users can join the chat by entering their name, send messages in real time, and see who is currently online.

 ---